||Age is defined as your age on December 31, 2018. (New in 2016 - changed to agree with FISA/HOCR)

 separate events we offer.

-course beginning at Tyng Island and finishing along the Heritage State Park
+course beginning below Tyng Island and finishing along the Heritage State Park

-walkway, south of the Bellegarde boathouse.
+walkway, approximately 1,000 meters south of the Bellegarde boathouse.
 The course is clearly marked

 along its length with buoys.